 Gel Nail Lamp.
-Must be at least 9 watts, used to cured U.V. gel nails, U.V. top coat, U.V. acrylics.
+Do not buy an expensive LED lamp, but 48 watts is recommended, used to cured U.V. gel nails, U.V. top coat, U.V. acrylics.
 Some come with a built in timer.

 Acrylic brush.
 These come in various sizes and have sable bristles.
 Some technicians like flat profile brushes and some round.
 Size 10 to 14 most popular.
 Very small brushes are for detailed acrylic designs.
 Never buy a cheap brush.